 Fixing a Leaky Garbage Disposal

-A leaky garbage disposal can be fixed if you can locate the part that's creating the problem.
+A leaky garbage disposal can be fixed if you can find the part that's leading to the problem.

 If you find a beat up or leaky part, put in a new one.
 Don’t use plumber’s putty to plug cracks.